 The great thing about the SANS curriculum is that they go pretty far down into the rabbit hole.
-A few of the classes required hard core coding skills (we actually got to execute some buffer overflows).
+A few of the classes required hard core coding skills (you get to write/execute some buffer overflows).
 Other classes were procedural and got down to the wire in terms of the inner functioning of RFC and protocol.
 For example, in the Wireless Ethical Hacking we had comprehensive coverage of WiFi, cordless telephones, smart devices, embedded home devices, mash technologies like ZigBee and Z-Wave, Bluetooth, DECT, and NFCs.

 In the Mobile Device Security we practiced reverse-engineering iOS binaries in Objective-C, reverse-engineering Android binaries in Java and Dalvik Bytecode, evaluating mobile malware threats through source-code analysis, defeating Apple FairPlay encryption for application binary access, and overcoming anti-decompilation techniques.

-The participants in the classes came from diverse backgrounds, including three letter agencies, incident handling team members, and administrators.
-The classes are well-suited for anyone with a good command of TCPIP and networking and they would also greatly benefit architects and technical leads involved in security operations and R&D.
+The participants in the classes came from diverse backgrounds, including three letter agencies, LEA incident handling team members, and security administrators.
+The classes are well-suited for anyone with a good command of TCPIP and networking and they would also benefit architects and technical leads involved in security operations and R&D.

 The delivery of the material is completely immersive.
 You go from 0-90 in one second.
 Each course is equivalent to a traditional graduate semester course of 4 credits so we had to complete an average of one textbook per day.
-At times, I felt like I was drinking from a fire hose.
+At times, you feel like you are drinking and showering from a fire hose.

-Taking good notes and hitting the books at night helped me stay afloat.
-It goes without saying that the instructors were outstanding; they offered unlimited tutoring and were always available—even during lunch and after hours—to help answer questions and work through the labs.
+Taking good notes and hitting the books at night will help you stay afloat.
+It goes without saying that the instructors were outstanding; they offered unlimited tutoring and were always available—even during lunch and after hours—to help answer questions and work through the practice labs.

-I keep my hard earned challenge coins on my office bookshelf as a reminder that there is likely someone out there right now who is targeting my network through some kind a a clever attack.
-He has all the right tools and resources and he is as determined and hard working as I was to get his coins.
+I keep my three hard earned challenge coins on my office bookshelf as a reminder that there is likely someone out there right now who is targeting my network through some kind a a clever attack.
+He/she has all the right tools and resources and are as determined and hard working as I was to get his coins.

-And as far as my earlier MBA comment is concerned, if you are curious to know just how many executives attended the classes that I did, the answer is just one.
-None of the 20-40 participants in each classes had senior managerial responsibility.
+And as far as my earlier MBA comment is concerned, if you are curious to know just how many managers attended the classes, the answer is just one.
+None of the 20-40 participants in each classes had managerial responsibility.
 In fact most of the folks I spoke to were surprised that a CTO would take time from his schedule and opt to get his hands dirty instead of just delegating this to one of his directs.

 After all, ‘Isn’t that what a manager is supposed to do?’